Meshugah/ERC20-CommonGasWallet/README.md

 Everything you need to get started, just include an APIKey for your network in the truffle config file(I used Infura).
 A mnemonic is also required for this.

+Edit: To be done
+- Safemath
+- Ownable without renounce
+- Fat finger errors, if they are still there